SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/SimpleChemostatDoc.rst

 Chemostat
 ---------

-A chemostat (from Chemical environment is static) is a bioreactor to which fresh medium is continuously added, while culture liquid is continuously removed to keep the culture volume constant.
-By changing the rate with which medium is added to the bioreactor the growth rate of the microorganism can be easily controlled [Wiki-Chemostat]_.
+A chemostat (from "Chemical environment is static") is a bioreactor to which fresh medium is continuously added, while culture liquid is continuously removed to keep the culture volume constant.
+By changing the rate at which medium is added to the bioreactor the growth rate of the microorganism can be easily controlled [Wiki-Chemostat]_.

 Mathematical model
 ------------------
-The mathematical model of simple chemostat is [Chemostat:95]_:
+The mathematical model of a simple chemostat is [Chemostat95]_:

 .. math::
    S' = (S_{in} - S)D - \frac{1}{\gamma}\mu(S)X